Education and Social Work Menu

 As part of the admission process, you will be expected to supply an admission statement in which you express your ideas, experience and expectations about social work.
 Details concerning the admission statement will be supplied after application.

-TRU BSW program application deadline is February 26, 2021 for September 2021 admission.
+TRU BSW program application deadline is the end of February for September 2022 admission.

 Late applications may be considered if seats remain available.